alsonleej/tp/docs/DeveloperGuide.md

   FirstImpressions throws error "Booking requires datetime, client, team member, and description." \
   Use case ends

 - 2c.
-Invalid client name \
+Invalid client name (blank/too long) \
-  FirstImpressions throws error "Invalid client name.
-Must be 1-100 characters with at least one letter.
-Only letters, numbers, spaces, hyphens, apostrophes, periods, and slashes are allowed." \
+  FirstImpressions throws error "Client name should not be blank and must be 100 characters or less." \
   Use case ends

 - 2d.
 Invalid datetime format \